National Fraud Initiative

-The National Fraud Initiative (NFI) is a data-matching exercise that helps detect and prevent fraud and overpayments from the public purse across the UK.
+The National Fraud Initiative (NFI) is a biennial data-matching exercise that helps detect and prevent fraud and overpayments from the public purse across the UK.

 The NFI matches data across organisations and systems to help public bodies identify fraud and overpayments.
-Since its commencement in 1996, NFI exercises have resulted in the detection and prevention of more than £30 million of fraud and overpayments in Wales and £1.3 billion across the UK.
+Since its commencement in 1996, NFI exercises have resulted in the detection and prevention of more than £35.4 million of fraud and overpayments in Wales and £1.69 billion across the UK.

-The NFI programme is successful because of its participants, the more participants involved, the greater the amount of data that can analysed for fraud and overpayments.
+The NFI programme is successful because of its participants, the more participants involved, the greater the amount of data that can be analysed for fraud and overpayments.

 How can my organisation get involved?

 If you are interested and want to find out more please email email@example.com.